solidjs/solid/README.md

     state.set('user', {firstName: 'Jake', middleName: 'Reese'});

-The use of the function allows for more control over the access to update the state object and is the key to reducing the use of unnecessary Proxies to allow for greater performance.
+This takes the form similar to ImmutableJS for set and setIn leaving all mutation control at the top level state object.

-But where the magic happens is with making computations.
+But where the magic happens is with making Selectors.
 This done through State's select method which takes an Observable, a Promise, or a Function and maps it to a state property.
 The simplest form of passing a function will wrap it in an Observable which will automatically tracks dependencies.

     state.select({
-      displayName: () => {
+      displayName: () => `${state.user.firstName} ${state.user.lastName}`;
-        return `${state.user.firstName} ${state.user.lastName}`;
-      }
     })

     console.log(state.displayName); // Jake Smith

 Whenever any dependency changes the State value will immediately update.
-Internally all JSX expressions also get wrapped in computations so for something as trivial as a display name you could just inline the expression in the template and have it update automatically.
+Internally all JSX expressions also get wrapped in Selectors so for something as trivial as a display name you could just inline the expression in the template and have it update automatically.

 This is also primary mechanism to interopt with store technologies like Redux, Apollo, RxJS which expose themselves as Observables or Promises.
-When you hook up these selectors you can use standard methods to map the properties you want and the State object will automatically diff the changes to only affect the minimal amount.
+When you hook up these Selectors you can use standard methods to map the properties you want and the State object will automatically diff the changes to only affect the minimal amount.

     props.select({
       myCounter: Observable.from(store).map(({counter}) => counter)